-- i) This Document forwarded to SEBI is in accordance with the SEBI (Portfolio Managers) Regulations, 2020 and the guidelines and directives issued by SEBI from time to time. - ii) The purpose of this Document is to provide essential information about the portfolio management services provided by ASK Investment Managers Pvt.
-Ltd ("ASK IM /Portfolio Manager") in respect of ASK PMS Real Estate Special Opportunities Portfolio III so as to assist and enable the investors in making an informed decision for engaging ASK IM as the Portfolio Manager. - This Document contains the necessary information about ASK PMS Real Estate Special Opportunities Portfolio III, required by an investor before investing.
-The investor is advised to retain this Document for future reference. - i) The contents of disclosure document have been duly certified by an Independent Chartered Accountant, M/s.
+- This Document forwarded to SEBI is in accordance with the SEBI (Portfolio Managers) i) Regulations, 2020 and the guidelines and directives issued by SEBI from time to time. - The purpose of this Document is to provide essential information about the portfolio ii) management services provided by ASK Investment Managers Pvt.
+Ltd ("ASK IM /Portfolio Manager") in respect of ASK PMS Real Estate Special Opportunities Portfolio - III so as to assist and enable the investors in making an informed decision for engaging ASK IM as the Portfolio Manager. - This Document contains the necessary information about ASK PMS Real Estate Special iii) Opportunities Portfolio - III, required by an investor before investing.
+The investor is advised to retain this Document for future reference. - The contents of disclosure document have been duly certified by an Independent Chartered i) Accountant, M/s.
 Jitendra Chandulal Mehta & Company, Chartered Accountants, (FRN 104288W, M. No. 124599) having its head office at 92B, Visaria Sadan, 1st Floor, Belgrami Road, Near Bhabha Hospital, Kurla West, Mumbai 400070.

-ii) Principal Officer : Mr. Prateek Agrawal
+ii) Principal Officer Mr. Sumit Jain

+Address

-Address : ASK Investment Managers Ltd.
+ASK Investment Managers Ltd.